tytydraco/yessleep/out/My_sons_been_collecting_chicken_teeth_I_just_wish_I_knew_what_they_really_were_before_it_was_too_late.md

 I was now standing beside Mindy, and could see that something was carved into her forehead.

 *Gutless bitch*.
 I knew the words were meant for me.
-The carving was so deep, I could see the white of her skull.
+The words were carved so deep, I could see the white of her skull.

 I stumbled back, slipping on a piece of intestine that had been carelessly discarded and rushed back outside to see Shaun.
 I hopped back into the truck and it dawned on me that in the whirlwind of chaos that had just unfolded, I hadn't even called the police yet.
 Almost worse, I didn't know what the fuck to tell them.